-Participants enjoyed many reflective exercises and experiential activities that stretched the imagination of even the most avid Lego fans amongst the participants.
+Participants in this round are school counsellors coming together to learn about the use of LEGO in the school setting.
+They enjoyed many reflective exercises and experiential activities that introduced many of them to the power of play and LEGO.
 Working in small groups, participants also had numerous opportunities to put practice new learnings and techniques followed by group discussion and consultation.

 The course is accredited with West Coast Institute and the Association for Play Therapy (US); the 12 training hours was counted towards accreditation with both organizations.

-Please contact us for the next workshop date in 2018.
+Please contact us for the next workshop date in 2018 and 2019.